1985 United States–Canada tornado outbreak: Meteorological synopsis

-Despite a forecast for severe thunderstorms, though, the sun shone relentlessly for most of that Friday because of a fourth element: a stable air mass at about 2,000 feet, which served as a "lid" on the brew beneath.
-Then, at 2:50 p.m., the "lid" moved, and huge cumulonimbus clouds—anvil-topped thunderheads—seemingly appeared out of nowhere all along the Ohio-Pennsylvania border.
+Despite a forecast for severe thunderstorms, though, the sun shone relentlessly for most of that Friday because of a fourth element: a stable air mass at about 2,000 feet above ground level, which served as a "lid" on the brew beneath.
+Then, at 2:50 p.m., the "lid" moved, and huge cumulonimbus clouds, anvil-topped thunderheads, appeared seemingly out of nowhere all along the Ohio-Pennsylvania border.
 The storms quickly grew into powerful tornadic supercells.

+Confirmed tornadoes

+Newton Falls–Niles, Ohio/Wheatland–Hermitage, Pennsylvania

+This violent tornado began in eastern Ohio and tore directly through the towns of Niles, Ohio, and Wheatland, Pennsylvania, producing F5 damage at both locations.
+The tornado killed 18 people, injured 310 others, and was the most violent and deadly of the 44 recorded that day.
+Registering F5 on the Fujita scale, it remains the easternmost recorded F5/EF5 tornado in the United States (as of 2025), the only F5 in Pennsylvania history, the last F5 in Ohio to date, and was also the most violent tornado reported in the United States in 1985.